Seneca, Wood County, Wisconsin

 The Town of Seneca is located in Wood County, Wisconsin, United States.
-The population was 1,202 at the 2000 census.
+The population was 1,039 at the 2020 census.

 Geography

-According to the United States Census Bureau, the town has a total area of 32.4 square miles (84.0 km^{2}), of which, 32.2 square miles (83.5 km^{2}) of it is land and 0.2 square miles (0.5 km^{2}) of it (0.59%) is water.
+According to the United States Census Bureau, the town has a total area of 32.4 square miles (84.0 km^{2}), of which 32.2 square miles (83.5 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.59%) is water.

 History

-The east end of the town, within three miles of the Wisconsin River, was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
-As such, it was logged and surveyed early.
+The east end of the town, within three miles of the Wisconsin River, was in the "Indian strip" ceded by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
+As such, it was logged and surveyed earlier than land further from the river.
 In 1839 a crew working for the U.S. government surveyed what would become the east and south edges of the town, walking through the woods and crossing the river, measuring with chain and compass.
 In 1851 a different crew surveyed the section lines of the town, producing this general description:

 The East & South East portion of this Town consists of alternate ridges of pine barrens and Tamarack Swamps.
 There is a small portion of land near the river that is tolerably fair but the bottoms on the river are worthless(?) owing to their being overflowed nearly every year.
 The West & north parts of the Town consist of a portion of the great Cranberry Marsh which extends to & beyond Yellow river.
 The Marsh is wet & unfit for cultivation & has upon it small Islands (so called) of hard land with a few trees; Scattering Pines, Tamarack & Blk Oak are found nearly all over it so much so that we almost invariably found bearing trees for our corners.
 The Marsh may be valuable for the Cranberries which it produces abundantly but otherwise is entirely(?) worthless(?).

+(For a similar early surveyor's description of the 6-mile square that contains western Seneca, see Cranmoor.)

 The Town of Seneca took its name from the now-extinct hamlet of Seneca, which was located within its borders.